 Description The library logic learns the library worldwide name (WWN) of the system by reading an internal WWN bar code label.
 This is done at first boot up from a "cleared to ship" condition in order to establish the WWN.
-It is also l done on subsequent boot ups to verify that the persisted information on the library compact flash file system l matches the physical library chassis.
-The library will report a problem when it cannot read the WWN or if it reads a WWN value that does not match the persisted library l configuration.
+It is also done on subsequent boot ups to verify that the persisted information on the library compact flash file system matches the physical library chassis.
+The library will report a problem when it cannot read the WWN or if it reads a WWN value that does not match the persisted library configuration.
+A different motion related problem will be reported if motion is proporting the proper reading of the configuration.
 A different motion related problem will be reported if motion is preventing the proper reading of the WWN.

-Detection Scenarios At first boot up from clear to ship, the library must establish the WWN for the first time.
+Detection Scenarios 1.
+At first boot up from clear to ship, the library must establish the WWN for the first time.
 There may be no WWN in system memory at this point.
 2. Any power up.
 System memory already has a WWN established for the Library Control Blade.
 3. The Library Control Blade is improperly swapped into a different physical chassis and the system reads the physical chassis WWN label.
 Root Causes The Library Control Blade has been swapped between libraries.
 2. WWN label is damaged.
 3. Bar code scanner is not working properly.
 4. Entire communication path to bar code scanner is not working properly.
 Possible CRU Replacements Library Control Blade Possible FRU Replacements Picker Internal Cables and Boards Kit Resolution Perform "DR007: Bar Code Scanner Diagnostic (a Library Verify Test)" on page 6-34.